 15A NCAC 02D .0952 PETITION FOR ALTERNATIVE CONTROLS FOR RACT

-(a) This Rule applies to all sources covered under this Section.
+(a) This Rule applies to all sources regulated by this Section.

-(b) If the owner or operator of any source of volatile organic compounds subject to the requirements of this Section, can demonstrate that compliance with rules in this Section would be technologically or economically infeasible, he may petition the Director to allow the use of alternative operational or equipment controls for the reduction of volatile organic compound emissions.
+(b) If the owner or operator of any source of volatile organic compounds subject to the requirements of this Section, can demonstrate that compliance with rules in this Section would be technologically or economically infeasible, he or she may petition the Director to allow the use of alternative operational or equipment controls for the reduction of volatile organic compound emissions.
 Petition shall be made for each source to the Director.

-(c) The petition shall contain:
+(c) The petition shall include:

-(1) the name and address of the company and the name and telephone number of a company officer over whose signature the petition is submitted;
+(1) the name and address of the company and the name and telephone number of the petitioner;

 (2) a description of all operations conducted at the location to which the petition applies and the purpose that the volatile organic compound emitting equipment serves within the operations;